Fbsport 10’ Inflatable Stand Up Paddle Board Review (2021)

 There’s your typical drop-stitch core which is surrounded by probably a base cloth layer which is surrounded by a PVC layer which in turn is surrounded by a coating of some sort against UV rays and general deterioration factors.
 Overall, it seems to be a single layer build, which is not the best, but fine for a board meant for recreational paddling.

 The rails, which are the weakest point of an iSUP, seem to be covered by only a single layer of PVC.
 Depending on the quality of the connection between the top and bottom half at the rails, this can be decent enough or a risk factor instead.
 Given that there seems to be quite a bit of buyers of this product by now and seemingly none of them have had issues at the rails specifically, it seems that they didn’t just skimp on the construction quality/quality control of the board itself, which is a good sign.
+But things can always change, so do watch out.

 Overall then, I’d say it’s a decent quality board on the cheap for recreational use on calmer waters by average sized paddlers.